TeYuanLiu/teyuanliu.github.io/content/blog/kubernetes.md

 ### PVC creation

 1. A user sends a PVC creation request to the API server.
-1. The API server performs authentication, authorization, admission control (validation/mutating), writing an unbound PVC into the etcd, and then updates the user about the PVC creation.
+1. The API server creates an unbound PVC in etcd, and replies to the user with a PVC creation response.
+1. The Persistent Volume (PV) controller watches the API server for any unbound PVC, and checks if an existing, idle PV fits the PVC's requirements.
+1. If a matching PV is found, the PV controller binds them and updates their statuses in etcd via the API server.
+1. If no matching PV exists, it calls the Container Storage Interface (CSI) controller to create a PV.
+1. The CSI controller detects the unbound PVC's StorageClass and calls the StorageClass's CSI driver with the `CreateVolume` RPC to create a volume inside the CSI driver's backend storage system.
+1. Once the volume is ready, the CSI controller creates a PV in etcd via the API server.
-1. The Container Storage Interface (CSI) controller watches the API server for any unbound PVC, working with a storage system to create a directory as a volume on the storage system's filesystem, and then sends a Persistent Volume (PV) creation request to the API server.
-The request contains metadata like volume ID, driver details, and `claimRef` for PVC bound.
+1. The PV controller watches the API server for any unbound PVC and binds the new PV to the PVC and update their statuses in etcd via the API server.

-1. The API server performs authentication, authorization, admission control (validation/mutating), writing a PV into the etcd, updating the PVC's bound status, and then updates the CSI controller about the PV creation.
+### PV mounting

+1. A pod demanding a PV is scheduled on a node.
+1. The AttachDetach controller watches etcd via the API server for any pod that needs device-attaching and calls the CSI controller to attach a remote or local device to the node.
+1. Kubelet on the node calls the CSI node plugin to mount the newly-attached device to a directory on the node, e.g., `/var/lib/kubelet/pods/<POD-UID>/volumes/<VOLUME-UID>`, via the `NodeStageVolume` RPC.
+1. Kubelet calls the CSI node plugin to map the node directory to the pod's specific container directory via the `NodePublishVolume` RPC.

 ### PVC deletion

 1. A user sends a PVC deletion request to the API server.
-1. The API server performs authentication, authorization, admission control (validation/mutating), setting the PVC's deletion status into the etcd, and then updates the user about the PVC deletion.
+1. The API server ensures no pod is using the PVC, deleting the PVC in etcd, and then replies to the user with a PVC deletion response.
-1. The CSI controller watches the API server for any PVC deletion, working with the storage system to remove the directory from the filesystem, and then updates the API server about the PVC and PV deletion.
+1. The PV controller watches the API server for any PVC deletion, and update the PV status to `unbound` in etcd via the API server.
-1. The API server removes the PVC and PV from the etcd.
+1. The CSI controller watches for any unbound PV and checks if its reclaim policy is `Delete`.
+1. If the reclaim policy is `Delete`, then the CSI controller calls the StorageClass's CSI driver with the `DeleteVolume` RPC to delete the volume inside the CSI driver's backend storage system.
+1. Once the volume is deleted, the CSI controller deletes the PV in etcd via the API server.

 ## Operation